I Just Sold Some Stock—Now What?

 This portfolio should have three attributes:

-- First, it should have no more risk than you can handle in a market crash (and you will experience several more in your lifetime).
+- It should have no more risk than you can handle in a market crash (and you will experience several more in your lifetime).
 This is because we can never predict crashes, and the only way to earn large returns through the stock market is to ride through the crashes.

-- Second, the portfolio should be expected to return enough to help you meet your life’s goals.
+- The portfolio should be expected to return enough to help you meet your life’s goals.
 That’s what planning is, after all!
 Of course, there’s no way to predict what markets will return.
 Past performance is certainly not to be taken as a prediction, but it’s basically the only guidance we have.
 So, to consider how well our portfolio may do in the future, we first should understand how it would have performed in the past.

 Why Cash Structures Work So Well